No matter what our medical model or general culture believes, grief is healthy.

 Alongside one-to-one grief support, we may choose to use the Grief Recovery Method®.
 This evidence-based program has been used internationally for more than 35 years to help people address unresolved grief.

-While the program uses the word “recovery,” I often prefer the word “discovery.”
+While the program uses the term “recovery,” I often prefer “discovery.”
 Grief does not disappear, nor should it.
 Instead, we discover ways to acknowledge loss, integrate our experiences, and release the emotional weight that can accumulate over time.

 This approach can help people address both recent losses and those that may have remained unspoken or unrecognized for many years.